2019 •Sega Genesis

 The middle tier of compatibility, including Super Nintendo (C), is where the buyer needs some honesty.
 These are usually the systems that separate a casual dabbler from a user who is happy tweaking emulator settings, testing cores, or accepting the occasional rough edge.

 Gemei X760+ LE leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That is also what turns the buying advice from noise into something useful.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (B), and Game Boy Advance (B) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually Gemei X760+, followed by Dingoo A320, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+That is what a good review should do: not close the conversation, but sharpen the next choice.

 Games shown here match systems this handheld can run at a B grade or better.